 The Conservancy is working across 6.7 million square kilometers of reefs, islands and ocean in Micronesia to help local communities, small businesses, and governments meet the surging challenges of rising sea levels, withering reefs, invasive species, pollution and unsustainable development—all of which threaten local populations and pose a risk to the HK$6.2 billion in annual tourism revenue the region depends on.

-By helping the five nations of Palau, the Federated States of Micronesia, the Marshall Islands, Guam, and the Commonwealth of the Northern Marianas achieve their ambitious goal of protecting 30% of near-shore marine resources and 20% of terrestrial resources in Micronesia by 2020, the Conservancy is a proud supporter of the Micronesia Challenge.
+By helping the five territories of Palau, the Federated States of Micronesia, the Marshall Islands, Guam, and the Commonwealth of the Northern Marianas achieve their ambitious goal of protecting 30% of near-shore marine resources and 20% of terrestrial resources in Micronesia by 2020, the Conservancy is a proud supporter of the Micronesia Challenge.

 The Challenge brings together more than 2,000 isolated islands, separated into five political jurisdictions, inhabited by nearly 500,000 people speaking 12 different languages — all working towards the same set of goals.
 It has set a global example of collaborative, sustainable island conservation.